Working Groups

 Health and wellbeing of transnational families

-Working group 4 focuses on the particular way in which Transnational Families handle medical and welfare-related decisions and practices (i.e., the complementary use of health systems in different countries).
+Working Group 4 focuses on the particular way in which Transnational Families handle medical and welfare-related decisions and practices (i.e., the complementary use of health systems in different countries).
 This has been further sharpened by the Covid-19 pandemic.
 During the past global health crisis governments and health authorities needed to reach out to Transnational Families

 Working Group 3